mahaloz/ike/src/3_computer_organization/registers.md

                                +----+----+
 ```

-MSB here stands for Most Significant Bit, or the high part we refered to earlier.
+MSB here stands for Most Significant Bit, or the high part we referred to earlier.
 As an example, you can access the first 8 bits of `rax` by reading from `al`.
 All registers have name access like this.
 See [this reference](https://wiki.cdot.senecacollege.ca/wiki/X86_64_Register_and_Instruction_Quick_Start) for more use cases.
 In most cases, you just change the first two letters to access different parts like shown above.

 ## Special Registers